Michiel-Vanzeir/WALL-E/README.md

-# A linefollower using a Raspberry Pi
+# A WALL-E using a Raspberry Pi
 ![Alt Text](https://media.giphy.com/media/LKACSWdocbYle79yEt/giphy-downsized-large.gif)
+A simple differential drive robot with the ability to follow a black line and be controller using a keyboard.
+2D tracking with a Kalman filter and IMU coming up next.

 ## Setup
 #### Run the following command in the home directory of this repository